nickwlong/Makers-Journey/Module6-LearnJavaScript.md

   In the afternoon, I worked in a pair to turn our thermostat app into an interactive page (see our work [here](https://github.com/MarcoDaz/thermostat))

 8. **End of Week Challenge: Chitter Front-End**
-  A brilliant challenge, details can be found [here:](https://github.com/nickwlong/frontend-api-challenge/tree/main)
+  A brilliant challenge, details and my work can be found [here:](https://github.com/nickwlong/frontend-api-challenge/tree/main)

-## Daily Goals

 ## Reflection